-The deal now means that Psyonix will have access to more resources for Rocket League’s esports scene.
-The game will also be moving to the Epic Game Store but will continue to be supported on Steam.
+The deal will see Psyonix have access to more resources for Rocket League’s esports scene.
+The game will also be moving to the Epic Game Store, but will continue to be supported on Steam.

 In a statement on the Rocket League website, the developers posted: “We think this is a great move for the Rocket League Esports ecosystem because it significantly increases our potential reach and resources, just like it does for the game itself.